New Jersey Divorce Lawyers

 Grounds For Divorce

-Under the laws in New Jersey, one of the nine grounds for divorce must be included in your Complaint for Divorce.
+Under the laws for divorce in New Jersey, one of the nine grounds for must be included in your Complaint for Divorce.
 N.J.S.A.
 2A:34-2 provides the following causes for a divorce:

 - Willful and continued desertion for 12 or more months;